ak-51/Cryptocurrency-Alert-App/README.md

 # Cryptocurrency-Alert-App
 This application alerts the user when a cryptocurrency reaches a specific value.

-To install and use this on your local machine follow these steps:
+To install and use this on your local machine follow these steps-

 Requirements:
 1. nodejs - Suggested Version LTS v14.27.1
 2. npm - Suggested Version v7.18.1